Reciprocity obstructions in semigroup orbits in SL(2, Z): Statements of results

+Besides the well-known observation that computation of Kronecker symbols can be accomplished as a version of the Euclidean algorithm, we are not aware of similar or related statements in the literature.
+The only one the authors have been able to locate is \cite[Proposition 2]{Milovic}, which can be interpreted as giving a specific element of $\Psi$.
 As a statement about continued fraction expansions, we obtain a striking corollary concerning rationals of ``positive Kronecker symbol'': the concatenation of their continued fraction expansions is again a rational of positive Kronecker symbol.
-See Corollary~\ref{cor:QR}.
+This is detailed in Corollary~\ref{cor:QR}.

 \begin{definition} We say that an orbit $\Gamma\smcol{x}{y}$ of a subsemigroup $\Gamma \subseteq \SL(2, \ZZ)$ exhibits a \emph{congruence obstruction modulo $n$} if the set of residues of numerators (or, respectively, denominators) modulo $n$ is not the set of all residues modulo $n$.
 If this happens for at least one orbit, we say $\Gamma$ exhibits congruence obstructions. \end{definition}